Eos Energy Enterprises Surges 25% on AI Data Center Deal, but Loses Money on Every Sale

 NEW YORK, April 24 —

-Eos Energy jumped over 25% in a week after announcing a TURBINE-X partnership to supply battery storage for AI data centers.
+Eos Energy's stock jumped more than 25% in a week after the company announced a TURBINE-X partnership to supply battery storage for AI data centers.

 - EOSE stock up 8.3% in a single session, over 25% for the week, trading at $7.745